An Information-Geometric Approach to Artificial Curiosity: Preliminaries

 Intuitively, the Fisher-Rao tensor describes a Riemannian geometry with a symmetric divergence, and $\alpha$ determines its deformation by the Amari-Čencov tensor into a non-Riemannian geometry with an asymmetric divergence.
-The geometry determined by $\alpha$ has constant sectional curvature $\frac{1-\alpha^2}{4}$ \citep{amari2000methods}, so the geometry is spherical for $|\alpha|<1$, flat for $\alpha\pm1$ and hyperbolic for $|\alpha|>1$.
-With (\ref{equation:eguchi_primal}-\ref{equation:levi_civita}), the geometry is thus uniquely Riemannian when $\alpha=0$, and uniquely flat when $\alpha=\pm1$.
-For these special geometries, the $\alpha$-divergence corresponds to the Hellinger divergence \cite{hellinger1909neue} and Kullback–Leibler divergence:
+The geometry determined by $\alpha$ has constant sectional curvature $\frac{1}{4}(1-\alpha^2)$ \citep{amari2000methods}, so the geometry is spherical for $|\alpha|<1$, flat for $\alpha\pm1$ and hyperbolic for $|\alpha|>1$.
+With (\ref{equation:eguchi_primal}-\ref{equation:levi_civita}), the geometry is thus uniquely flat when $\alpha=\pm1$ and uniquely Riemannian when $\alpha=0$.
+For these special geometries, the $\alpha$-divergence corresponds to the KL-divergence ($\alpha=-1$), reverse KL-divergence ($\alpha=1$) and Hellinger divergence \citep{hellinger1909neue} ($\alpha=0$).
 Importantly, curvature depends on the space under consideration.
-For instance, the geometry is hyperbolic for $\alpha=0$ in the space of Gaussian probability densities, and the geometry is flat for any $\alpha\in\mathbb{R}$ in the space of positive measures~\cite{amari2009alpha}.
-Closely related, $\alpha$-divergences satisfy the property that their gradients point along the geodesics of their induced geometry in the space of positive measures, a property which general $f$-divergences do not satisfy \citep[Proposition 2.12]{ay2017information}.
+For instance, the geometry is hyperbolic for $\alpha=0$ in the subspace of Gaussian probability densities, and the geometry is flat for any $\alpha\in\mathbb{R}$ in the ambient space of measures~\citep{amari2009alpha}.
+Closely related to this, $\alpha$-divergences satisfy the property that their gradients point along the geodesics of their induced geometry in the space of measures, a property which general $f$-divergences do not satisfy \citep[Proposition 2.12]{ay2017information}.
 Formalizing this, we say that a divergence is \textit{geodetic} if

-with $\eta\in\mathbb{R}_{>0}$ and the $\alpha$-geodesic $\tilde{\gamma}_{p,q}$, connecting $p$ and $q$, induced by $\mathcal{D}$ in the space of positive measures. \begin{restatable}{proposition}{geodetic} Any divergence that is a strictly monotonic function of a geodetic divergence is geodetic. \end{restatable} In particular, the R\'enyi divergences \cite{renyi1961measures}